How to Install Google Antigravity on Ubuntu (26.04, 24.04, 22.04)

 Import Google Antigravity GPG Key

-Once dependencies are installed, download Google’s GPG signing key and convert it to binary format in a single command:
+Download Google’s GPG signing key and convert it to binary format:

 curl -fsSL https://us-central1-apt.pkg.dev/doc/repo-signing-key.gpg | sudo gpg --dearmor -o /usr/share/keyrings/google-antigravity.gpg

-This command downloads the ASCII-armored key, then converts it to binary format using gpg --dearmor, and finally writes it directly to the system keyring directory.
-The -fsSL flags ensure curl fails silently on errors, shows no progress bar, and follows redirects.
-For more download techniques, see our curl command guide.
+This command downloads the ASCII-armored key, converts it to binary format using gpg --dearmor, and writes it to the system keyring directory.
+The -fsSL flags ensure curl fails silently on HTTP errors, shows no progress bar, and follows redirects.

 Add Google Antigravity Repository